 1. Calculate your capital gain: Proceeds − ACB − Selling Expenses = Capital Gain

-2. Apply the inclusion rate: Capital Gain × 0.50 = Taxable Capital Gain (for individuals)
+- First $250,000 of gains: Capital Gain × 0.50 = Taxable Capital Gain

 3. Apply your marginal rate: Taxable Capital Gain × Your Marginal Rate = Tax Owing